Lack of Employee Awareness of Cybersecurity Is a Catastrophe Waiting to Happen

 This chart indicates how important regular and consistent training is. | Source: KnowBe4

 None of your employees should be making simple mistakes.
-Every employee, no matter their department, should know they’re part of keeping your business safe.
-It’s also just as important to make sure that you’re employees know how and why they should report cybersecurity matters to you.
+Every employee, no matter their department, should know they’re part of protecting your business.
+It’s equally important to ensure your employees know how and why they should report cybersecurity matters to you.

 Featured image by ra2 studio from Shutterstock.com.